Strategies, research, industry trends — your pulse on the marketplace

 2. Entertainment drives action

 On platforms like TikTok, users don’t want to be advertised to.
-Instead, they’re looking for unique experiences that are fun and entertaining.
-Whether it’s a game, funny dance, or a quirky contest or challenge, let your creativity run wild whatever the trend.
+Instead, they’re looking for unique experiences that are fun and entertaining!
+Whether it’s a game, funny dance, or a quirky contest or challenge, let your creativity run wild and jump on the latest trends.

 Consumers want to discover new content that comes to life — and they don’t care if that content also contains products or showcases brands.
-That’s the beauty of community commerce.
+That’s the beauty of community commerce content.

-Ocean Spray, the 90-year-old brand, got a big boost after a viral TikTok video in 2020.
+Remember when Ocean Spray, the 90-year-old brand, got a big boost after a viral TikTok video a few years back?
 It showed a man lip-syncing the Fleetwood Mac song “Dreams,” while riding a longboard and swigging the brand’s cranberry juice.

 3. Tap into creator- and user-generated content

-We’re in the early days on the creator economy era.
+We’re in a a creator economy.
 With TikTok’s reach growing, the best way to reach these consumers is by partnering with creators and influencers who are already on the platform.
+Working with creators (NB: a mix of different types!) will drive awareness of your brand and help you come across as more relatable.

-Let your fans be your creators, too.
+Let your everyday fans be your creators, too.
 Encouraging user-generated content (UGC), such as videos of consumers using your products, heightens the authenticity factor.
-Consumers appreciate any chance to get creative and engage with their favorite brands.
+Most consumers appreciate the chance to get creative and engage with their favorite brands.

 This approach will help you build new communities.
 Just encourage everyone to use hashtags related to your brand and product sector, like #beauty or #fashion.
 Community commerce content is quick to create.
 TikTok was designed to make content creation easy and expensive, and videos can be uploaded within minutes.